FallaApe/MyAnimeList-CSS-Brink-Theme-Custom-Version/README.md

 |-----------|
 | ![Preview](https://github.com/FallaApe/MyAnimeList-CSS-Brink-Theme-Custom-Version/blob/817ff350bb04a371f7fb99b9e52d0bb1d2b7c1ee/Screenshot%202025-10-27%20150319.png) |

 ---

-## 📥 How to Install
+##  How to Install

-1️⃣ Go to your MAL Anime List
+1️⃣ Open your **Anime List** on MyAnimeList
-2️⃣ Click **⚙ List Settings → Theme → CSS**
+2️⃣ Click **⚙ List Settings** (top bar)
+3️⃣ Go to **Theme → Custom CSS**
-3️⃣ Paste the contents of this file:
+4️⃣ Copy the contents of:
-👉 `themes/brink-custom-theme.css`
+5️⃣ Paste into the **Custom CSS box**

-4️⃣ Save ✅
+6️⃣ Save
-5️⃣ Refresh your anime list page
+7️⃣ Refresh your list page (Ctrl + F5 if needed)

 ---

-## 🛠️ Features
+##  Features

-- ❄️ Layered falling snow animation
+-  Layered falling snow animation
-- 🎨 Color changes and button styling
+-  Updated background + button colors
-- 💫 Hover animations & improved readability
-- 🎯 Seasonal icons for anime airing timeline
+-  Seasonal anime icons
-- 🖱 Custom mouse cursor effects
+-  Custom cursor
-- ⚡ Fully responsive visual improvements
+-  Smooth UI animations
+-  Better readability and style

 ---

+##  Customization Options

+You can modify the theme directly inside:

+Examples:
+- Change snow color
+- Change fonts
+- Replace cursor icon
+- Modify theme colors
+- Edit hover and button styles

+Refresh page after changes

+---

 ## 🗂 Project Structure

+Below is the layout of this project and what each file is used for.

+MyAnimeList-CSS-Brink-Theme-Custom-Version/
+│
+├── brink-custom-theme.css              → Main CSS theme file
+├── Screenshot 2025-10-27 150319.png    → Theme preview image
+├── INSTALLATION.txt                    → How to install the theme
+├── CUSTOMIZATION.txt                   → How to modify the theme
+├── LICENSE                             → Usage permissions

+##  Credits

+Original **Brink Theme** by **Valerio Lyndon**
+Custom modifications by **FallaApe (Shivam Sharma)**

+---